-Among the outcomes from the TNA are several Technology Action Plans, which propose detailed actions necessary for the diffusion of technology.
+Among the outcomes from its TNA are several Technology Action Plans, which propose detailed actions necessary for the diffusion of technology.
 In the water sector, projects include the rehabilitation of 3000 km of coastal embankments and dykes and modernizing the draining infrastructure in nineteen coastal towns to help them withstand flooding.
+The results of the TNA are included in Bangladesh’s NDC.

 Bangladesh’s TNA contributes to the following Sustainable Development Goals: